JonathanWilbur/mueller-report/volume1.md

 conveyed campaign information.
 The second meeting took place on August 2, 2016, in New York City.
 Kilimnik requested the meeting to deliver in persona message from former Ukrainian president Viktor Yanukovych, who was then living in Russia.
-The message was about a peace plan for Ukraine that Manafort has since acknowledged was a "backdoor " means for Russia to control eastern Ukraine.
+The message was about a peace plan for Ukraine that Manafort has since acknowledged was a "backdoor" means for Russia to control eastern Ukraine.
 Several months later, after the presidential election, Kilimnik wrote an email to Manafort expressing the view-which Manafort later said he shared-that the plan's success would require U.S. support to succeed: "all that is required to start the process is a very